basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

   def initialize first_name, last_name, interests
     @key = "#{first_name}_#{last_name}"
     @map = Riak::Crdt::Map.new($client.bucket 'users', @key)

-    # We'll use a batch function here to avoid making more trips to Riak than we need to
+    # We'll use a batch function here to avoid making more trips to Riak
+    # than we need to.
+We highly recommend using batch functions of this
+    # sort whenever possible.
     @map.batch do |m|
       m.registers['first_name'] = first_name
       m.registers['last_name'] = last_name